UmbertoAzadi/OUTLINE/README.md

 Requirements and info:
 -----------

-  * this tool was developed and test with jdk1.8.0
+  * this tool was developed and tested with jdk1.8.0
   * if you copy and paste the configuration of the classifier generate by the weka GUI, please make sure to delete "C:\Program Files\Weka-X-X" and the related flag, or check that the path is correct